ibm-cloud-docs/Cloudant/tutorials/dig-deeper-dashboard.md

 ## Objectives
 {: #objectives-use-dashboard}

-Now, we set up some simple indexes by using the Dashboard and see how each of {{site.data.keyword.cloudant_short_notm}}'s querying mechanisms works.
+Set up some basic indexes using the Dashboard and seeing how each of {{site.data.keyword.cloudant_short_notm}}'s querying mechanisms works.

-## Prerequisites
+## Before you begin
 {: #prerequisites-use-dashboard}

 You need to create a service instance in {{site.data.keyword.cloudant_short_notm}} before you start this tutorial.
 You can follow the instructions in the [Getting started](/docs/Cloudant?topic=Cloudant-getting-started-with-cloudant) tutorial to create one.